Crossland Stadium: History

 In 1967, Wichita State started considering the expansion of Veterans Field.
 In 1968, faculty and students voted and approved the expansion by adding on top of the existing stands of Veterans Field.
 Cessna Aircraft Company pledged a donation of $300,000 for the proposed stadium, and it was renamed to Cessna Stadium.
 The cost of the expansion was $1.5 Million, and the school had a fund drive to raise the remaining money.
-Construction was started on February 7, 1969 and completed in September.
+Construction was started on February 7, 1969, and completed in September.
 It was one of the most modern and complete football facilities in the nation at the time of its completion.

-Wichita State University rededicated the facility on April 16, 2002 to mark the end of the seven-month, $1.3 million construction that included adding an eighth lane and resurfacing the track, reconfiguring the infield event layout, and building separate locker rooms for the Shocker men's and women's track and field teams, and a reduction of overall seating capacity.
+Wichita State University rededicated the facility on April 16, 2002, to mark the end of the seven-month, $1.3 million construction that included adding an eighth lane and resurfacing the track, reconfiguring the infield event layout, and building separate locker rooms for the Shocker men's and women's track and field teams, and a reduction of overall seating capacity.
 The first event in the renovated facility was WSU's annual K. T. Woodman Track and Field Classic.

 On April 15, 2020, the Kansas Board of Regents approved demolition of the stadium, citing the high cost of repairs needed.
-The demolition of the east bleacher began in June 6, 2023.
+The demolition of the east bleacher began on June 6, 2023.
 The stadium will be demolished in several phases and will be replaced with a track specific stadium which as of 2024 will be known as University Stadium.
+Phase 1B is projected to be completed in April 2026.
+Phase 2 will start in June 2026 by the demolition of the west grandstand.
+That year, the naming rights went to Crossland Construction Company.